MdAlSiam/ssl-sar-atr/README.md

   doi={10.1109/SoutheastCon56624.2025.10971440}}
 ```

+## Award

+This work had been selected as one of the Top 5 Finalists for the IEEE-Eta Kappa Nu Best Student Paper Award at IEEE SoutheastCon 2025.
+Abstract, links to publications, and the presentation has been uploaded to the `IEEESoutheastCon2025` directory.

 ## Acknowledgment

 This work is supported by the funds provided by the National Science Foundation and by DoD OUSD (R&E) under Cooperative Agreement PHY-2229929 (<a href="https://arni-institute.org/"> The NSF AI Institute for Artificial and Natural Intelligence</a>).